Forest Chirping Frog

 Adenomera hylaedactyla range map from the IUCN redlist

-The call of this species seems to sound different based on your distance to the frogs and the quality of the recording.
 Many recordings I hear on iNaturalist.org or Xeno-canto.org sound like a short chip or peep, similar to other "chirping frogs".
 However, my recording and many others I heard online sound more like a squeaky, raspy "creek" sound.
-It may be an artifact of recording distance?
+That may be due to the fact that I was reasonably close to this frog and was using a shotgun microphone?

 Adenomera hylaedactyla call